Tonywuhk/realai.org/README.md

 # About Real AI

-We believe that many of today's problems, such as poverty, disease, and global warming, can be solved by safe and general artificial intelligence (AI) built to benefit the world.
-At Real AI, we do our best to develop such intelligence.
-Our core activity is scientific research.
+Many of today’s problems, such as poverty, disease, and climate change, can be solved by safe and general artificial intelligence (AI) built to benefit the world.
+On a smart planet that automatically produces goods and services, everyone will live well and prosper.
+At Real AI, we do our best to turn this vision into reality.

 We are based in Hong Kong and are not profit-driven.
+Our core activity is AI research.
 Please contact [hr@realai.org](mailto:hr@realai.org) if you're interested in working with us.

 This site is hosted on [GitHub Pages](https://pages.github.com/), based on the [Slate](https://github.com/pages-themes/slate) theme, and generated using [Jekyll](http://jekyllrb.com/).
 Contents on this site are frequently updated.